 Scotland is a country surrounded by 10,000km of stunning coastline and beaches – in fact no one lives more than 80 miles from the shore.
-Wildlife habitats around our coast include busy sandy beaches, cliffs, rocky shores, dynamic dune systems and muddy estuaries.
+Wildlife habitats around our coast include sandy beaches, cliffs, rocky shores, dynamic dune systems and muddy estuaries.

 Beaches and coastal paths are fantastic places for wildlife watching, particularly for watching sea birds, mammals, and invertebrates - including crabs and mussels.